 A decent second choice: Passionflower

-Passionflower comes from a herb that belongs to the same genus as passion fruit; however, passionflower does not taste like passion fruit.
-The passionflower herb is made up of the plant’s leaves and stems rather than the fruit.
+Passionflower comes from an herb that belongs to the same genus as passion fruit; however, passionflower does not taste like passion fruit.
+The passionflower herb comprises the plant’s leaves and stems rather than the fruit.
 It offers a slightly stronger sedative effect when compared to chamomile.
 Passionflower is potent enough to be used in clinical settings to relieve anxiety.
 While chamomile is sweetly aromatic, passionflower’s flavor profile is on the grassy side.
 The two herbs are often combined in tea to get the therapeutic effects of both and so that chamomile can help to sweeten the flavor of passionflower.

 In a pinch: Peppermint